ndsev/mapget/docs/mapget-model.md

 - Lines and polylines.
 - Polygons and derived meshes.

 All geometries may carry three‑dimensional coordinates.
 Internally, the model represents them as a geometry collection so that a feature can combine several geometry primitives if necessary.
+Each geometry may also have a `name`, which can be referenced by attribute validity information.

 Validity information describes where and how an attribute or relation applies along a feature.
 A validity entry may include: